norajoby/moodworks/README.md

 * Dynamically responding user interface according to time of the day, your mood etc.
 * Randomised response system gives you a new list of suggestions each time
 * A list of choices to choose from , for each mood detected
-* Ready to deploy and simple User Interface
+* Ready to deploy (User can deploy anytime he/she wants to)
-* Easy to use
+* Easy to use and simple User Interface
-* Robustness to work even without twitter ID
+* Robustness to work even without twitter ID/account

 # Documentation